 8. Slower meaningless devolution – David Cameron claimed that “A No vote would lead to faster, fairer, safer and better change and that draft legislation for new powers for Scotland would be in place by January, 2015”.
 John Swinney tells us that almost every concession for more powers in the watered down Smith Commission document had at least one Unionist party trying to block it.
 We now also know that the Westminster negotiators tried to use the Scotland Bill fiscal agreement talks to cut Scotland’s budget by £7bn over ten years.

 10. Job losses – Some strangely specific claims were made by the No camp on protecting jobs.
 They claimed that the Scottish HMRC tax offices would close and many jobs would be lost as they also collect taxes for England.
 Since the referendum it has been announced that 2,500 HMRC jobs in Scotland are to go.
-Again Better Together teamed up with steel workers’ union Community to claim that a No vote would protect steel jobs, but now 270 steel jobs have gone in Scotland.
+Again Better Together teamed up with steel workers’ union Community to claim that a No vote would protect steel jobs, but now 270 steel jobs have gone in Scotland and are only now being won back by the efforts of the Scottish Government.

 I could also point also out that the MoD announced 13 Type 26 frigates with Defence Secretary Michael Fallon making it clear that the investment was conditional on Scots rejecting independence.
 In the end the order looks like being just 8 ships as the money is needed to pay for new nuclear weapons.
 Or that the No camp claimed Scottish tourism was being damaged by the referendum and specifically that UK interest in travel to Scotland was down by 29%.
 Strange then that the figures for 2014/15 show Scotland had a record tourism year with a 9% increase in holiday trips and 41% increase in business trips.